RectifiedFlow/RectifiedFlow.github.io/_posts/2024-12-10-interpolation.md

 >
 {: .example}

-### Straight vs. Spherical: Identical Train Time Weight
+### Straight vs. Spherical: Identical Training Time Weight

 Following Example 2, an interesting case arises when $$\dot{\alpha}'_t \beta'_t - \alpha'_t \dot{\beta}'_t$$ is constant: $$\eta'_t$$ is proportional to $$\eta_{\tau_t}$$.
 If $$\eta_t = 1$$ is uniform, then $$\eta'_t$$ is also uniform, which implies the two interpolation schemes share the *same* loss function.